cpjobling/eg-150-textbook/_sources/laplace_transform/5/circuit_analysis.md

 ## Agenda

-We look at applications of the Laplace Transform for
+We look at applications of the Laplace Transform for circuit analysis.
+In particular we will consider

 * {ref}`circuit_transforms`